igithub14/TCP_Socket_Test/README.md

 Then:
   • I can use a data format that is self-describing and platform independent, such as XML
   • instead of sending information directly to a specific machine we should send it to an addressable 'channel'
-  • enhance the channel to QUEUE up sent requests until the network and the receiving system are ready (IMPORTANT)
+  • enhance the channel to Queue up sent requests until the network and the receiving system are ready (IMPORTANT).
+    That is why we need to wrap data inside Messages.
   •

   @@@